buildbot/buildbot/master/docs/manual/cfg-global.rst

     c['secretProviders'] = [ .. ]

 secretProviders is a  list of secrets storage.
-See :ref:`secretManagement` to configue an available secret storage provider.
+See :ref:`secretManagement` to configure an available secret storage provider.

 .. bb:cfg:: buildbotNetUsageData